Cashews for growing nerve fibers? Olive oil to flush out brain sludge tied to Alzheimer’s disease?

 - Bran Cereal and Nutritional Yeast: These foods are high in vitamin B12, which is shown to build up the myelin sheath coating nerves.

 - Olive Oil: Olive oil contains a type of fatty acid called oleic acid.
 This specific fatty acid is shown to boost brain cell growth and signaling; protect against neuroinflammation; and enhance autophagy—specifically by clearing out amyloid-beta plaques and neurofibrillary tangles, the markers of Alzheimer’s disease.
-Possible benefits from consumption of foods drizzled with extra-virgin olive oil include enhancement of learning and memory and protection against cognitive decline.
+Possible benefits from the consumption of foods drizzled with extra-virgin olive oil include enhancement of learning and memory and protection against cognitive decline.

 - Porcini and Button Mushrooms: Micronutrients in these types of mushrooms contain important brain growth factors that lead to new brain cell growth and protect against brain inflammation.